ABOUT NECK LIFT

 Even though the risks and complications cited above occur infrequently, they are the ones that are peculiar to the operation or of the greatest concern- other complications and risks can occur, but are even more uncommon.
 Any and all risks and complications can result in: Additional Surgery, Time off Work, Hospitalization, and Expense to You.

 The practice of medicine and surgery is not an exact science.
 Although good results are expected, there can be NO guarantee nor warranty expressed or implied by anyone as to the results that may be obtained.
 Many factors beyond the control of the surgeon affect both short and long-term outcomes, including but not limited to each patient’s individual tendencies toward scarring, skin quality, genetic makeup, and other health factors.
 On occasion, secondary surgeries may be indicated or desired to obtain optimal results.
 If such procedures are performed there may be additional charges incurred by you.

 COMMENTS: If a smoker, you must be off cigarettes for three weeks before surgery and for three weeks after surgery.
 There is a much greater risk for scarring, poor healing, hair loss, and skin loss in smokers.

 You must be off all Aspirin containing products for three weeks before surgery and for three weeks after surgery.
 (Check all medications with us.
 Some medications such as Motrin and Advil may also affect clotting).
 You must stop all herbal medications two weeks prior to surgery.

-If there is any item on this consultation sheet that you do not understand call the office and we will be happy to provide additional information.
+If there is any item that you do not understand, please call the office.
+An explanation or additional information will be provided.